 In what language is this programme taught?

-What department does the EDP programme belong to?
+What department does the NRSD programme belong to?

 Where do students work after graduating?